Abner Small of Waterville, Maine, narrowly evaded capture at the Battle of Gettysburg, only to be taken prisoner of war 13 months later.

-In his diary, he “Our condition is humiliating, degrading & almost unbearable,” he wrote in his diary on Nov.
+“Our condition is humiliating, degrading & almost unbearable,” he wrote in his diary on Nov.
 17, 1864.
 He complained of cold, hunger, filth, vermin and illness.

 Money helped.
 The prisoners sold their possessions for Confederate scrip, which they exchanged for food.
 Small sold his watch and shared the proceeds with his men.
 Not all officers were so generous.
 Small complained about those who simply looked out for themselves.

 I am sick & hungry & can borrow no money